Sports in Dallas: American football

+The Dallas Renegades were members of the XFL and played their home games at Globe Life Park in Arlington, now known as Choctaw Stadium. until the XFL’s shutdown in the middle of the 2020 season.
+The XFL relaunched in 2023, with the Renegades returning to play in Choctaw Stadium under the new name of Arlington Renegades from 2023 to 2025 before moving to Toyota Stadium and once again returning to the Dallas Renegades.

 Men's basketball

-Downtown Dallas is home to the Dallas Mavericks.
+Downtown Dallas is home to the Dallas Mavericks of the National Basketball Association (NBA).
 Their original arena was the now demolished Reunion Arena, but now they play at the American Airlines Center.
 The Mavericks have won one championship, winning the 2011 NBA Finals, led by German-born superstar Dirk Nowitzki.
-The Mavericks have enjoyed having one of the largest fanbases in the NBA, consistently ranking in the top 5 over the last few years in attendance.
+The Mavericks have one of the largest fanbases in the NBA, consistently ranking in the top 5 over the last few years in attendance.
 The Mavericks had a streak of 12 consecutive playoff appearances from 2001-2012 and 15 appearances in 16 years from 2001-2016, only missing the playoffs in 2013 when they finished with an even 41–41 record and out of the playoffs as the 10th seed.